• Mounting

 Farming today is a big risk, big rewards type of business.
 Farms are very expensive to run and high-yielding in profit in good crop years.

-One key to being successful with your crop yield is to be analyzing everything from seed crop data, to pesticide application, to soil conditions and our favorite subject, using a weather station to study what nature’s elements are doing daily.
+One key to being successful with your crop yield is to analyze everything from seed crop data to pesticide application, to soil conditions and our favorite subject, using a weather station to study what nature’s elements are doing daily.

 Farming 40-50 years ago was much different than it is today.
 Agriculture used to be thousands of 100-500 acre farms spread throughout the United States.